A well organised office environment and desk is part of being efficient with your time and performing to your potential.

 Tip 6: Shut down and clear off

-If you finish each day with a clean office, it also means you start every day with a clean office.
+If you finish each day with a clean office or desk, it also means you start every day with a clean office.

-A great habit is to do a little tidy up at the end of each session of work or study.
+A great habit is to do a little tidy up at the end of each session of work, study or managing a class.
 It avoids a situation where mess builds up and becomes something you start putting off.

 For people working and/or studying from home, it also helps separate work and study life—there is a clearer division between work/study and personal time.